hawk/lux/doc/cmd_line_opts.md

 Command line options
 ====================

-By default Lux is executing test suites and most of the command line options affects that execution in different ways.
+Normal execution mode for Lux is to execute test suites and most of the command line options affects the execution in different ways.
 There are however a few auxiliary options that can be used to make Lux perform other tasks.

 * --help
 * --version